Notes on the Geography of Ghana: Accra 4: Suburban Development

 Quoins for palazzo elegance.

 What was good enough for officials was good enough for private homeowners.
-The neighborhood of Adabraka, close to the ridge, was settled about 1916, with more houses from the same plan drawer.
+The neighborhood of Adabraka, close to the ridge, was settled about 1916, with more houses built from plans kept in the same drawer.

 The largest subdivision of that era was Korle Gonno, a gridded area between Korle Bu Hospital and the sea.
-We can walk around a bit.
-One thing: the old houses are being demolished and replaced--a sign that somebody's got money.
+We can walk around a bit, though the old houses are being demolished and replaced--a sign that somebody's got money.

 A new house across the street.